Man arrested inside Atlanta airport after making threats to ‘shoot it up’

 (CNN) — Authorities arrested a man inside Hartsfield-Jackson Atlanta International Airport on Monday after his family alerted police that he was armed and headed to the airport to “shoot it up.”

-CNN has reached out to the Transportation Security Administration, the FBI, the Atlanta Police Department and the Hartsfield-Jackson Atlanta International Airport for comment.
+CNN has reached out to the Transportation Security Administration and the Hartsfield-Jackson Atlanta International Airport for comment.

 “This individual did have a semi-automatic weapon, and this individual was mentally challenged.
 And when you have those combinations together, it can turn out to be deadly,” Atlanta Mayor Andre Dickens said at a news conference Monday.